cgibsonmm/js-dom/readme.md

 Now that we know how to get elements from the DOM, it'd probably be helpful to learn what we can do with them.
 We'll soon learn about adding event listeners to DOM elements - a way for us to listen for when some event happens to a node (like it gets clicked) and then perform some response.
 But there are many other things we can do with nodes!
 Toggle, add or remove classes, change their styling, animate them, move them from one part of the page to another, replace their content with new content, etc. The list goes on!

 ### Exploring DOM Nodes
-> 30 minutes to research and prepare a demo, 25 minutes to present (5 minutes per group)
+> 10 minutes to do personal research, next spend 8 minutes to come up with a demo and explaination as a group.
+Then 25 minutes to present (5 minutes per group)

 We're going to count off and break up in to 5 groups.
 Each group will be responsible for one of the topic areas below.
 Your goal is to research this topic area as a group and come up with a demo of how you would use it and why it might be helpful or important.
 We'll then go around the room and demo what we find!